Alocasia are beautiful, unique plants that add a touch of the tropics to any home. But these plants are not always easy to care for.

 Alocasias plants thrive in temperatures between 60-85 degrees Fahrenheit.

-If the temperature rises above 85 degrees Fahrenheit, the plant will start to experience stress.
+If the temperature rises above 85 degrees Fahrenheit, the plant will experience stress.

 If the temperature rises above 95 degrees Fahrenheit, the plant will die.